John Hurley Identified As Good Samaritan Killed In Olde Town Arvada Shooting:'A True Hero'

-Police said that the shooting was an “ambush” and they praised Hurley, 40, for his efforts during the gunfire.READ MORE: 'She'd Scream & Fight': Olivia Gant's Grandfather Demands Answers, Prepares For Lawsuit
+Police said that the shooting was an “ambush” and they praised Hurley, 40, for his efforts during the gunfire.READ MORE: Karrar Noaman Al Khammasi Convicted Of Attempted Murder In Shooting Of Colorado Springs Police Officer Cem Duzel

 Officers rushed to the area at 57th and Olde Wadsworth on Monday afternoon after receiving 911 calls about an officer being hit by gunfire near the Arvada Library.